DeeVerma1/Reddit-NLP/README.md

 We have successfully trained a model to classify between the Science and Engineering queries using the data from two subreddits- AskScience and AskEngineers.
 This production model has testing accuracy of 92% and testing f1-score of 0.92 which meets our criteria for acceptable model.
 It also has a balanced accuracy score of 0.92 which indicates good classificaiton accuracy for both the classes.
-This model will be recommended to the University to use during their panel discussion to classify the questions in two categories-Science and Egnineering.
+This model will be recommended to the University to use during their panel discussion to classify the questions in two categories-Science and Engineering.

 ## Next Steps